 1. Design a full adder entity in VHDL (fa.vhd).
 A full adder adds two 1-bit inputs with a carry in, and produces a 1-bit sum and a carry out.
-Next, design a generic ripple-carry adder using a structural architecture consisting of a chain of full adders (as was discussed in lecture).
-The ripple carry adder architecture must be able to support any width.
+You can reuse code from previous labs for the full adder.
+Next, design a ripple-carry adder using a structural architecture consisting of a chain of full adders (as discussed in lecture).
+The ripple-carry adder architecture must be able to support any width.
 The ripple carry architecture must be placed in the RIPPLE_CARRY architecture of the adder.vhd file, which is provided on the lab website.
 Do not change any part of the adder entity, otherwise the testbench used for grading will not work.
 The testbench used for grading is provided on the website.